-- 50% of full cost: within one week of the scheduled review - £600 + VAT : between one and four weeks before the review
+- 50% of full cost: less than two weeks before the review - £800 + VAT : between two and four weeks before the review

-17. PANEL MEMBERSHIP
+16. PANEL MEMBERSHIP

 Chair, Gurmeet Sian

 Gurmeet is an architect and director of Office Sian Architecture + Design.
 Most of his commissions have been for clients from the community and charity sectors.
 He has also been involved in community education projects throughout his career, in particular in partnership with the Victoria and Albert Museum, Open House and the ICA.
 He runs architecture workshops for SPID Youth Theatre in Kensal House, and has organised building visits for Open City, in London.